What is Power Integrity and How Do I Measure It?

 Now that you’ve learned some of the basics of power integrity and how to measure your power rails, check out some of these helpful resources:

-Making Your Best Power Integrity Measurements - A more detailed discussion of power supply measurement techniques
+Making Your Best Power Integrity Measurements - Application note with a detailed discussion of power supply measurement techniques

 - Power Integrity Testing Using Infiniium EXR-Series Oscilloscopes - Information about power application software for the affordable EXR-Series oscilloscope

-- Testing Switch Mode Power Supplies Using the Infiniium EXR- and MXR-Series Oscilloscopes - Companion piece for the above KU course with details on using D9x10PWRA software.
+- Testing Switch Mode Power Supplies Using the Infiniium EXR- and MXR-Series Oscilloscopes - Resource for using D9x10PWRA software on Infiniium oscilloscopes.